antialias/interview-question-bank/general/datamatics/datamatics.md

 * photo processor notes
 * dealer notes
 * number of items
+* upload URL (this is derived from the 'original' URL link on the i_view page; see below)

 See this diagram for more details on where each of those data points comes from.